The Royal Mint is entrusted by Her Majesty’s Treasury to strike the official coinage of the United Kingdom.

 Mintage Figures: UK Circulating Coin

-Mintage figure data for all denomination entering general circulation between 1968 and the present day.Learn more
+Mintage figures data for all denominations entering general circulation between 1968 and the present day.Learn more